daniyalamir-k/SauceDemo-QA-Testing-Project/README.md

 Project Deliverables
 You can review the detailed documentation below:

-Test Cases Document: Includes positive and negative scenarios for Login, Product Cart, and Checkout flows.
+Sauce-Demo Test Cases Document: Includes positive and negative scenarios for Login, Product Cart, and Checkout flows.

 Bug Report Document: Detailed bug logs with Steps to Reproduce, Severity/Priority, and Screenshots as evidence.